wader/docker-webdav/README.md

 # docker-webdav
-WebDAV and web page directory listing server
+WebDAV and web file browser server

 Default read/write and no authorization.
 I use it behind a proxy that handles security.